 Juliet May is an award-winning director who’s enjoyed a long (and hilarious) career in classic British television comedy.
-Over the years she has directed some of the most iconic television to grace our screens including the first three series of Miranda, three series of Call the Midwife, series four of Last Tango in Halifax and seasons one and two of the critically acclaimed first series of Motherland for BBC2.
+Over the years she has directed some of the most iconic television to grace our screens including the first three series of Miranda, three series of Call the Midwife, series four of Last Tango in Halifax and seasons one and two of the critically acclaimed Motherland for BBC2.
 Juliet also won an Emmy for her feature-length TV drama, Dustbin Baby for BBC1 and a Royal Television Society Award and BAFTA for the children’s comedy series, Microsoap.

 Due to her extensive background in television, Juliet is incredibly efficient with time, totally professional and a delight to work alongside.
-She has natural, infectious funny bones and always charms the celebs and talent she works with whether that be Simon Bird, Diane Morgan, Anna-Maxwell Martin or James Nesbitt to name just a few.
+She has natural, infectious funny bones and always charms the celebs and talent she works with whether that be Sarah Lancashire, Simon Bird, Diane Morgan, Anna-Maxwell Martin, Nicola Walker or James Nesbitt to name just a few.